subquery/documentation/docs/subquery_network/delegators/delegating.md

 ![Undelegate from a Node Operator](/assets/img/network/delegate_status.png)

 Click on `Undelegate` and enter the amount of SQT you want to undelegate.
 Then click `Confirm Undelegation`.
-You will be asked to confirm your transaction with Metamask.
+You will be asked to confirm your transaction with your wallet.
 Confirm it and wait for a few seconds.

 ![Confirm undelegate](/assets/img/network/delegate_undelegate.png)